Abugewa/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that Creates a symbolic link to /bin/ls, named __ls__ in the current working directory.
+script that copies all the HTML files from the current working directory to the parent of the working directory